How the call centre chatbot is changing customer service

-As with any application of artificial intelligence or automation, anxieties surround the rise of the call centre chatbot.
+As with any application of artificial intelligence or automation, anxieties surround the rise of the contact centre chatbot.

 Concerns are that chatbots are taking call centre jobs, but this is not exactly the case.

-Returning to the M&S example of call centre chatbot implementation, the 100 workers that the chatbot displaced did not lose their jobs.
+Returning to the M&S example of a contact centre chatbot implementation, the 100 workers that the chatbot displaced did not lose their jobs.